-Cancer-fighting immunotherapy recommended for FDA approval
+'Astounding' second-chance cancer drug heading for FDA approval

 Nearly 5,000 people were diagnosed with acute lymphoblastic leukemia in 2014, the most recent year on record, according to the US Centers for Disease Control and Prevention.
 Although more than half of those with this diagnosis were children and teens, they represented only 14% of those who died that year.

 The vast majority of people with ALL recover through other treatments, including chemo, radiation and stem-cell transplantation.
-But when the cancer comes back, the prognosis can be dire.
+But if the cancer comes back, the prognosis can be dire.

 "The patients who are left behind when chemotherapy doesn't work are left in really tough shape," Dr. Stephan Grupp, director of the Cancer Immunotherapy Program at Children's Hospital of Pennsylvania, said Wednesday at the FDA advisory committee's meeting.
 His hospital is one of 26 clinical centers that participated in the study, and he served as the lead investigator there.
 As such, he has studied and treated patients with tisagenlecleucel for over five years and receives research support from Novartis.